Enjoying A Rainforest Excursion in Ketchikan

 We finished our rainforest walk downhill back to the beach.
 A bonfire had been lit and we were served small snacks.
 Then we donned our life jackets and climbed back into the boat for our return transit.

-A Good Day Visiting Ketchikan
+A Good Day For A Rainforest Excursion in Ketchikan

 We got very lucky with the weather for our rainforest excursion in Ketchikan.
 It rained a bit on our bus ride but then held off for our boat ride and rainforest walk.
 On many of the other tours out of Ketchikan, guests returned soaking wet.